DuncanRitchie/velut/plan.md

 For context, see [this project’s readme](https://github.com/DuncanRitchie/velut#readme).
 If none of this makes sense to you, I apologize.

 I’ve already made several webpages made with vanilla HTML/CSS/JavaScript that I use to manage velut, in addition to the gigantic Excel file.
-I’ll probably be making more webpages to fulfil the steps below.
+I’ll probably be making more webpages and Node scripts to fulfil the steps below.
 The steps are in chronological order.

 - [x] Port velut to Next.js. <ins>Completed 2022-07-23.</ins>
 - [x] Decide whether to cancel my Render subscription for serving the MERN version. <ins>Subscription suspended 2022-09-10.</ins>
-- [ ] Make a webpage (or similar) that replaces the Excel sheet `wordsform`, which generates the phonetic data (etc) for each word.
+- [x] Make a webpage (or similar) that replaces the Excel sheet `wordsform`, which generates the phonetic data (etc) for each word.
 (Top-right in the [Excel screenshot](https://github.com/DuncanRitchie/velut#excel) in the readme.)
-It doesn’t need database access.
+It doesn’t need database access. <ins>[Word Data Generator](https://github.com/DuncanRitchie/velut-word-data-generator) completed 2022-09-29.</ins>
 - [ ] For each lemma in velut, generate the list of forms already in velut.
 This should be something that can be repeated easily whenever I add to the Excel file.
 A webpage that has `<textarea>`s for relevant data would suffice.
 Name it the Excel Forms Collator (or something better).
 - [ ] Export the manually-entered data of `lemmata` into Json.
 (This is the Excel sheet bottom-left in the screenshot.)
 - [ ] Write something that generates an empty list for each lemma.
 Name it the Inflector.